 Meanwhile, the 17-inch wheel 215/50R17 Continental Pro Contact TX or Firestone FT140 tire is for the Civic EX.
 What more?
 Honda categorically specifies a 215/55R16 tire for the LX for which the Hankook Kinergy GT or Firestone FT140 come factory installed.

-What Types of Tires Are Suitable for the Honda Civic
+What Types of Tires Are Suitable for the Honda Civic?

 Most Honda Civic users have shown that all-season tires are the most suitable for the vehicle.
 The tires handle different weather conditions.
 You can trust their performance in wet, dry, and light snow.
 They also have excellent fuel efficiency, tread life, and comfort.